47degrees/arrow-slides/processed-slides/arrow-meta.md

 [Raquel]

-Arrow is the functional companion to Kotlin standard library and follows the same principle
+Arrow is the functional companion to Kotlin standard library

-Arrow Meta is the functional companion to Kotlin compiler and also follows the same principle
+Like Arrow, Arrow Meta is the functional companion to Kotlin compiler

-And any feature from Arrow, Arrow Meta or the plugins which is adopted by the language will be removed, including Meta itself.
+Both of them follow the same principle which is: any feature from Arrow, Arrow Meta or the plugins which is adopted by the language will be removed.

-Arrow Meta is a way to complement the Kotlin compiler.
+Arrow Meta is just a way to complement the Kotlin compiler and open a window to create prototypes and to explore what's possible to do with it.

 (TODO)